Highlights from the Future Commerce podcast on the retail customer experience feat. TUMI’s Charlie Cole and our own Joseph Ansanelli

 Every time he goes shopping with his young daughter, they offer a free piece of fruit to her, which has ended up being the motivating factor for both him (and his daughter) to keep going back to the store.

-For Charlie, the future of Retail looks poised to be far less about the actual transaction, which today is far easier than ever before.
+For Charlie, the future of the retail customer experience looks poised to be far less about the actual transaction, which today is far easier than ever before.
 Instead, it comes down to creating a differentiating experience that keeps a customer loyal and looking forward to their return.

 “If I want an apple I can get an apple in 2 hours delivered to my house, or in 5 minutes if I drive down to the store.
 But how can I (create) those experiences, like those free pieces of fruit at PCC that I didn’t even know would motivate me to bring my kid?…I think the fun part for brands is finding those things that (the consumer) didn’t know they needed and do it in a way that sure helps him get an affinity for the brand it isn’t just about transactions.” – Charlie Cole, TUMI